 To teach English in Vietnam you need to have a bachelor's degree, be a native English speaker, and pass a criminal background check.
-Although a teaching certificate (like TEFL or CELTA) is helpful, it is not a mandatory requirement for many jobs.
+A teaching certificate (like TEFL or CELTA) is helpful for many ESL teaching jobs.

 How much money can you make teaching English in Vietnam?

 First-time teachers can usually make about $1,000 per month.
 For those with more teaching experience or qualifications, they can earn between $1,200 - $2,000.
 It also depends on the teaching institution, whether it's a private, public, or international school.

 Can I teach English in Vietnam without a bachelor's degree?

 To legally teach English in Vietnam, you need to have a university degree that you can provide the government when you are applying for your work visa.
 If you don't have a bachelor's degree, it's possible to find volunteer teaching opportunities that don't require one.